-- 2. Technical assistance and support work such as providing training for new Governing Board members; providing Governing Body training; maintaining communication with the charter school field to keep them apprised of best practices, opportunities for support from Department, policy changes from the Commission; hosting other training and professional development; and developing other support materials. - b.
-Funding a proportional share of the Department staff to conduct work, as determined by the Department, necessary to support the administrative oversight, approval of budget matters, capital outlay, transportation, special education, federal programs, school evaluation and accountability, annual financial audits, and T&E audits. - c.
-Funding any other staff work necessary to provide professional support or data analysis to the Commission. - d.
+- a.
+Funding the staff to conduct work for the Division, which shall include: - 1.
+Conducting annual site visits and annual evaluations under the Performance Frameworks; receiving, processing, evaluating and making recommendations on new applications, amendment requests, and renewal applications; receiving, processing, and evaluating complaints; making recommendations to revoke charters, as necessary; making recommendations regarding School Improvement and Corrective Action Plans, as necessary; overseeing the closure of charter schools; and making recommendations regarding the development and implementation of authorizing policies and practices to ensure they are consistent with nationally recognized principles and standards for quality charter authorizing in all major areas of authorizing; and - Technical assistance and support work such as providing training for new Governing Board members; providing Governing Body training; maintaining communication with the charter school field to keep them apprised of best practices, opportunities for support from Department, policy changes from the Commission; hosting other training and professional development; and developing other support materials. - b.
+Funding a proportional share of the Department staff to conduct work, as determined by the Department, necessary to support the administrative oversight, approval of budget matters, capital outlay, transportation, special education, federal programs, school evaluation and accountability, annual financial audits, and T&E audits. - Funding any other staff work necessary to provide professional support or data analysis to the Commission. - d.
 The Commission's reasonable request for funding of any project or service to support the work of the Commission shall not be denied by the Department.
 The Commission's request for funding of project or service shall take budget priority over the Department's budget priorities or allocations. - e.
-The Commission shall request an annual accounting from the Department on how the two percent (2%) was utilized and shall provide the information received to the school. - ii.
-New Mexico Public Education Commission: The New Mexico Public Education Commission shall utilize the funds for the following purposes: - a.
-Funding the travel and per diem expenses of Commissioners when conducting the business of the Commission. - b.
+The Commission shall request an annual accounting from the Department on how the two percent (2%) was utilized and shall provide the information received to the school. - New Mexico Public Education Commission: The New Mexico Public Education Commission shall utilize the funds for the following purposes: - Funding the travel and per diem expenses of Commissioners when conducting the business of the Commission. - b.
 Funding the administrative expenses of the business of the Commission - iii.
-In addition to the above listed items, the Department and the Commission shall have authority to utilize the funds for similar or related costs for administrative support of charter schools and charter school programs.

-2. Amendments to the Charter and Changes to the School:
+In addition to the above listed items, the Department and the Commission shall have authority to utilize the funds for similar or related costs for administrative support of charter schools and charter school programs. - 2.
+Amendments to the Charter and Changes to the School:

-- i.
 This Contract may be amended by mutual agreement, in writing, of the parties.
-Processes for submitting requests to amend, or notifications of amendments, as amended from time to time, shall be posted on the Commission's website as an Amendment Request or Notification.
-The School shall not take action or implement the amendment until approved by the Commission unless the Commission's processes indicate otherwise. - a.
-All amendment requests and notifications shall be submitted pursuant to the procedures developed by the Commission. - b.
-The Commission shall consider and vote on all properly submitted amendment requests and notifications within 60 days of receipt of a complete submission. - ii.
-If the Parties cannot agree on an amendment to the terms of the contract, either party may appeal to the Department Secretary pursuant to Section 22-8B-9(A) and (C) NMSA 1978.
+DS Processes for submitting requests to amend, or notifications of amendments, as amended from time to time, shall be posted on the Commission's website as an Amendment Request or Notification.
+The School shall not take action or implement the amendment until approved by the Commission unless the Commission's processes indicate otherwise.

-Initials: LKC
+Initials: JIC